JoabMendes/joabe_mendes_test/question_c/README.md

     def _make_key(args, kwds, typed, geo_distributed, tuple=tuple, type=type,
                   len=len):

-    # I also simplified the signature of the original function removing the parameters I don't need
+    # I also simplified the signature of the original function removing parameters I don't need

     ```

     And for every call of the `make_key` method inside the function wrapper I also
-    specified that argument.
+    specified the `geo_distributed` argument.

-3. Updated the `_make_key()` method to add the `time.tzname` tuple to the set of arguments
+3. Then, I updated the `_make_key()` method to add the `time.tzname` tuple to the set of arguments
 before generating the keys:

     ```python